isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 @sec:exponents, we proved an isomorphism between functions on finite domains and vectors.
 Indeed, it is exactly this vector which is most-often used as a caching data structure when doing dynamic programming by hand.
-Figuring out exactly how to index such a structure is often less clear and requires much fiddling in the absence of explicit isomorphisms.
+Figuring out exactly how to index such a structure is often less clear and requires cumbersome fiddling in the absence of explicit isomorphisms.

 Note however that an effective memoization strategy is dependent on the problem.
 This "one big vector" isn't necessarily always the best choice.
 If you know that